ICE-5/moonranger-reqvis/README.md

   * If a requirement's parent is missing or deleted.
   * If a requirement's additional parent is missing or deleted.

 * Step 3, if no exception is raised, and `JSON file generated.
 Please open index.html to preview visualization.` is prompted, then it means `data.json` for visualization is successfully generated and everything is set .
-Run a server and click on `index.html` to see the visualization.
+Run a server to see the visualization.
 For example, with `Python 3` you can do,
   * Run command
     ```bash
     python3 -m http.server